Kernel-based Impulse Response Identification with Side-Information on Steady-State Gain: Identification with Steady-State Gain Side-Information

 with the step response denoted by $\sS$.
 The system is initially at rest, and then actuate it by a random switching pulse signal in the time interval $[0,100]$.
 To obtain the set of data $\Dscr$ in \eqref{eqn:DataSet}, the output of system is uniformly measured with the sampling frequency of $2$\,Hz and the signal-to-noise ratio (SNR) of $20$\,dB.
 Furthermore, let the steady-state gain of the system be given, i.e., we know that $\GS(0)=1$.
 The impulse response of the system can be estimated using \emph{direct} and \emph{indirect} methods \cite{garnier2008direct}.
 In the direct approach, we use the \texttt{tfsrivc} function provided by \textsc{CONTSID Toolbox} \cite{garnier2018contsid} with the known order of the system.
 Let $\hat{\vcg}_1$ and $\hat{\vcs}_1$ respectively denote the impulse response and the step response of the resulting estimated system.
 Also, we identify the system indirectly by employing the \texttt{n4sid} function available in \MATLAB's \textsc{System Identification Toolbox} \cite{ljung2012version} to estimate a discrete-time model, and subsequently, the continuous-time impulse response is obtained from a linear interpolation of the discrete-time estimate.
 Let the resulting impulse and step responses be denoted by $\hat{\vcg}_2$ and $\hat{\vcs}_2$, respectively.
 As shown in Figure \ref{fig:example}, the steady-state values for $\hat{\vcs}_1$ and $\hat{\vcs}_2$ are respectively $0.85$ and $1.22$, meaning that the steady-state gains have a $15\%$ and a $22\%$ error.
 Consequently, one can observe that the estimated models do not take into account the steady-state gain side-information. \end{example*}

 Motivated by this example, the main problem discussed in this paper is the identification with side-information on the steady-state gain of the system.
-More precisely, we address the identification problem introduced below. \begin{problem} Given the set of data $\Dscr$, estimate the impulse response of stable system $\Scal$ satisfying the side-information $\dc(\gS)\in [\udelta,\odelta]$, where $\udelta$ and $\odelta$ are given bounds for the steady-state gain of system $\Scal$. \end{problem} Compared to the above example, Problem \ref{prob:ID_w_DC-gain_SI} addresses the more common scenario in which the available side-information on the steady-state gain is imprecise and provided in the form of interval $[\udelta,\odelta]$.
-When the steady-state gain of the system is known to be exactly equal to $\delta$, we set $\udelta=\odelta=\delta$.
+More precisely, we address the identification problem introduced below. \begin{problem} Given the set of data $\Dscr$, estimate the impulse response of stable system $\Scal$ satisfying the side-information $\dc(\gS)\in [\udelta,\odelta]$, where $\udelta$ and $\odelta$ are given bounds for the steady-state gain of system $\Scal$. \end{problem} Compared to the above example, designed to elaborate on the rationale of our discussion and its importance, Problem \ref{prob:ID_w_DC-gain_SI} addresses the more common scenarios in practice where the available side-information on the steady-state gain is imprecise and provided in the form of interval $[\udelta,\odelta]$.
+When the steady-state gain of the system is known to be exactly equal to $\delta$ that might be any arbitrary value in $\Rbb$, we set $\udelta=\odelta=\delta$.
 The precise formulation of Problem \ref{prob:ID_w_DC-gain_SI} is discussed in the next section.